AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/dataset_description_specs.md

 # dataset_description.json

 ## About
-The dataset_description.json is a metadata file containing provenance metadata, contextual metadata, as well as additional metadata necessary for reuse of the dataset.
+The dataset_description.json is a metadata file that contains provenance metadata, contextual metadata, as well as additional metadata necessary for reuse of the dataset.
 This metadata file is intended to prioritize machine readability.
 It is inspired by the dataset_description metadata file from the [Brain Imaging Data Structure (BIDS)](https://bids-specification.readthedocs.io/) and the [SPARC Data Standards (SDS)](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).